VerKnowSys/sofin/README.markdown

 * Linux specific:
         1. Install base 64bit system - I used 64bit Debian "wheezy" netinstall iso here.
-        2. apt-get install time clang make bzip2 curl - They're required only to compile base software.
+        2. apt-get install time clang gcc g++ make bzip2 curl - They're required only to compile base software.
 The most important thing is to have clang with version at least 3.0 already installed in system.
         3. Run as root: "curl https://github.com/VerKnowSys/sofin/archive/master.tar.gz | tar xf - && cd ./sofin-master && ./sofin-install".
 It will put "sofin" into /usr/bin/ and sofin.conf.sh into /etc/.
         4. Build core software.
 Run "sofin install base" as root.
         5. Start using sofin as regular user.
 Set your environment to source "/etc/profile_sofin" for your user environments.